l-Demolish-l/l-Demolish-l.github.io/README.md

  along with a lot of great features in the details ...

+* Note 1: All images, videos and fonts used on this website and designs are totally free and allowed for commercial use.

+* Note 2: I can install up to 30 new products before paying to check everything out.

+* Note 3: I only charge $30 every time you want to update products.

+The price is $3,000

-Please let me know if you are interested, and send me your offer as you wish.
+Please let me know if you are interested.

 tamim.alshareef@gmail.com